Questions about how much eDiscovery costs? Visit our pricing page, schedule a demo, or write us a direct message.

 2. Newer, cheaper eDiscovery technology.

 In the past year, many commentators have remarked that per-GB pricing cannot continue to maintain its stranglehold on the eDiscovery process.
 Indeed, in one E-Discovery Journal interview, Craig Ball said, "Some of the hosting services are putting together pricing where [they] are starting to send rational signs and sound less frightening."

 Regardless of the product you choose, there are several basic considerations for working with eDiscovery in small cases.
 They are:

 1. Work with data in its native format.
 The types of files you will be dealing with are likely typical or standard files created by common programs used for email, word processing and other office functions.
 Digital WarRoom software includes the capability to review and produce documents in both native and imaged format.

 2. Host the data yourself.
-There are many good Internet based hosted solutions and ways that can fill your needs, but the typical storage fees charged for a case that exists for any length of time can bust a modest technology budget.
-So small cases work best with programs that can be installed and controlled on one computer for processing and review.
+There are many good Internet based hosted solutions and ways to fill your needs.
+In the event that your case carries on for a longer time period than expected, typical storage fees may bust a modest technology budget.
+For cases under 25 Gb, you may wish to consider the aforementioned Digital WarRoom Pro - a program/application for a flat fee of $1795/year that can be installed and controlled locally on one computer for processing and review.

 3. Keep the data sets manageable.
 This means getting agreements to dedupe and cull data down BEFORE you receive it, whenever possible.